gpaul-faldin/Nordvpn-proxies/README.md

 🛠 **Features:**
 - **Rotating Proxies:** Transition smoothly between diverse Nordvpn connections.
+- **Ensure different ip:** You will never get the same IP in a row.
+- **Always UP:** A script is used to fetch only working vpn servers with a moderate load.
 - **Intuitive API:** Propel your requests without entangling in proxy configurations.
 - **Enhanced Feedback:** Additional response headers to gain insights on the proxy being used.
 - **Tailorable:** Shape specific Nordvpn connection attributes in line with your requirements.